youkoutaku/youkoutaku.github.io/_posts/2025-02-24-MyFavorite.md

 #  alt:
 ---

 I created this blog to save and quickly access my favorite websites and software.
-Here’s a categorized list of useful sites!
+Here’s a categorized list of useful sites and tools that I frequently use and recommend.

 ## 🤖 Chat AI